Assisted suicide in the United States: Massachusetts

+New Hampshire

+In January 2025, Rep. Bob J. Lynn introduced the New Hampshire End of Life Freedom Act (HB254) to the New Hampshire legislature, which seeks to establish a legal framework for individuals with terminal illnesses to access medical aid-in-dying medication.
+On March 20th the bill was put on hold to possibly be considered later legislative session, following a 183-182 vote to table the motion, the session ended on June 26th without the bill being picked up again, effectively killing it.

+Pennsylvania

+In April 2025, the Pennsylvania legislature introduced the Compassionate Aid in Dying Act (HB1109/SB570), which seeks to amend the Pennsylvania Consolidated Statutes, providing for compassionate aid in dying.
+HB1109 was referred to the House Judiciary Committee, and SB570 to the Senate Judiciary Committee, as of September 2025 the committees are still gathering data from public hearings and other studies.

 State power to allow and regulate

 States have the power to regulate, allow or prohibit assisted suicide.

 In 1997, in the cases of Washington v.
 Glucksberg and Vacco v.
 Quill, the U.S. Supreme Court ruled unanimously that there is no Constitutional right to assisted suicide, and that states therefore have the right to prohibit it.
 Advocates of assisted suicide saw this as opening the door for debate on the issue at the state level.

 Gonzales v.
 Oregon was brought to the United States Supreme Court in 2006.
 The court ruled that the United States Attorney General could not enforce the federal Controlled Substances Act against physicians who prescribed drugs, in compliance with Oregon state law, for the assisted suicide of the terminally ill.

 In practice

-Health departments in Oregon and Washington State publicly report yearly on the use of assisted death; as required in their respective statutes.
+Health departments in Oregon, Washington D.C, and Washington State publicly report yearly on the use of assisted death; as required in their respective statutes.

 A documentary was produced in 2011 called How to Die in Oregon which follows a woman who uses assisted death and interviews her family and interviews opponents of the law.